batuhankrbb/flutter_bloc_practicing_repo/README.md

 # flutter_bloc_practicing_repo

 A flutter application which includes a lot of examples about Bloc to learn Bloc efficiently.
-(Designs and layered architecture will be poor since the main target of this app is to learn bloc.
+(Designs and layered architecture will be poor and not responsive since the main target of this app is to learn bloc.
 Sorry for messy codes xd)

 ## Getting Started